What If Your Loops Were Just Faster?

 Why TinyGo

-A fair question: why build this on TinyGo rather than the main Go compiler?
+Why build this on TinyGo instead of the main Go compiler?
+LLVM.

-The short answer is LLVM.
 ISPC – the closest existing SPMD compiler, and the one we learned the most from – is built on LLVM.
 Every SIMD architecture we care about (WASM simd128, x86 SSE/AVX2/AVX-512, ARM NEON/SVE) already has mature vector instruction support in LLVM’s backend.
 TinyGo uses LLVM.
 The main Go compiler does not.
-Building on TinyGo meant we could emit LLVM vector IR (<4 x i32>, <32 x i8>, masked loads and stores) and get correct code on every target without writing a single line of architecture-specific codegen ourselves.
-The multi-architecture support was already there; bolting on SPMD loop lowering was the only missing piece.
-This helped iterate and experiment as we know the underlying compiler would handle the code generation just fine.
+Building on TinyGo meant we could emit LLVM vector IR (<4 x i32>, <32 x i8>, masked loads and stores) and get correct code on every target without writing any architecture-specific codegen ourselves.
+The multi-arch support was already there; bolting on SPMD loop lowering was the only missing piece.
+That let us iterate and experiment without worrying whether the backend could handle the codegen.

-Another benefit is that TinyGo already had the browser-facing WebAssembly infrastructure needed to make the live demos in this post practical.
-That mattered for this project: it let the proof of concept be something people can run and inspect, not just benchmark numbers in a table.
+Another benefit: TinyGo already had the browser-facing WebAssembly infrastructure needed for the live demos in this post.
+That mattered – it let the PoC be something people can run and inspect, not just benchmark numbers in a table.

-For the PoC, this meant every frontend change – every type-checker rule for lanes.Varying[T], every parser extension for go for, every control-flow restriction – had to be written in both trees.
-The SPMD SSA work went into a patched golang.org/x/tools/go/ssa because that is what TinyGo consumes, but for an upstream Go implementation the same patterns would go into cmd/compile/internal/ssa.
-We ended up maintaining three forked repositories (Go, TinyGo, and x-tools-spmd) and learned the hard way that this work really does span all three.
+For the PoC this meant every frontend change – every type-checker rule for lanes.Varying[T], every parser extension for go for, every control-flow restriction – had to be written in both trees.
+The SPMD SSA work went into a patched golang.org/x/tools/go/ssa since that’s what TinyGo consumes, but for upstream it’d go into cmd/compile/internal/ssa.
+We maintained three forked repositories (Go, TinyGo, and x-tools-spmd) and learned the hard way that this work really does span all three.

-The duplication is not a TinyGo problem.
-It is a Go ecosystem problem.
+The duplication isn’t a TinyGo problem.
+It’s a Go ecosystem problem.
 Any tool that needs to understand Go at the type or SSA level – gopls, staticcheck, go vet, TinyGo – faces the same split.
-If the Go project ever unified types2 and go/types, or converged the two SSA representations, it would benefit every downstream consumer, not just SPMD.
+If the Go project ever unified types2 and go/types, it would benefit every downstream consumer, not just this experimenting with this code base.

-For the PoC’s purposes, TinyGo was the right choice.
-It gave us LLVM’s vector infrastructure for free, it let us iterate on the SSA-level transforms without modifying the main Go compiler, and it produced real executables we could benchmark on real hardware.
-The tradeoff was the double-write tax on frontend work.
+For this PoC, TinyGo was the right call: LLVM’s vector infrastructure for free, SSA-level iteration without modifying the main compiler, and real executables to benchmark.
+The tradeoff was double-writing every frontend change and a bit of confusion.

 Why this belongs in the compiler

-SPMD is not a library feature.
-It is a compiler feature.
+SPMD isn’t a library feature – it’s a compiler feature.
 The core transforms – predication (linearizing varying if/else into masked selects), loop peeling (splitting into an all-ones main body and a masked tail), and pattern detection (recognizing multiply-add, contiguous access, byte-decomposition stores) – are SSA-level transformations that live at the heart of the compiler.

-We learned this the hard way.
-Our first approach tried to bolt SPMD onto the TinyGo backend as an analysis pass, reconstructing masks from control-flow structure without touching the SSA representation.
+We found this out the messy way.
+Our first approach bolted SPMD onto the TinyGo backend as an analysis pass, reconstructing masks from control-flow structure without touching the SSA representation.
 It worked for simple cases.
 Then varying switch, compound boolean chains, per-lane break, and inner scalar loops each demanded new special cases.
 Every bug was “the mask was wrong on this path.”
 We deleted roughly 330 lines of mask-stack code and accepted what we should have known from the start: the varying-ness of control flow must be encoded in the SSA form itself.

 The proof-of-concept adds three SPMD-aware SSA instructions (SPMDLoad, SPMDStore, SPMDSelect) and four metadata structures to go/ssa.
 With that foundation, predication and loop peeling become mechanical transforms, and mask correctness is guaranteed by construction rather than reconstructed by analysis.

 How this relates to simd/archsimd.
-The two approaches are complementary, not competing. archsimd is instruction-level: you pick Int32x8, you call .Add(), you get one instruction.
-It is architecture-facing and explicit.
-SPMD is a higher level of abstraction: you write go for, the compiler picks the width and the instructions.
-One is useful when you want instruction-level control.
-The other is useful when you want portable loop-level data parallelism in ordinary Go code.
+These two approaches sit at different levels. archsimd is instruction-level: you pick Int32x8, you call .Add(), you get one instruction.
+It’s explicit and architecture-facing.
+SPMD is higher-level: you write go for, the compiler picks the width and the instructions.
+One gives you instruction-level control.
+The other gives you portable loop-level data parallelism in ordinary Go code.

 The Go team has also discussed a portable API layer on top of archsimd.
 That would be a third point in the design space, closer to something like Google’s Highway for C++.
 My hypothesis is that a language approach would still be the most approachable form for application code: archsimd underneath for instruction-level control where teams really want it, and SPMD on top for loop-level data parallelism where readability and portability matter more than hand-selecting instructions.